haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

   );
 }
 ```
 We add a button to our `HomeScreen` component.
-When the button is pressed, the user is navigated to the setting screen.
-The component takes a single prop named `navigation`, which is provided by React Navigation and contains `navigate` function for navigating between screens.
+When the button is pressed, the user is navigated to the settings screen.
+The component receives a props that includes the `navigation` object, which contains the `navigate` function for screen navigation.
+You can read more about the `navigation` object at https://reactnavigation.org/docs/navigation-object.
 ```jsx
 // navigation prop is passed in to every screen component in stack navigator export default function HomeScreen({ navigation }) {